MexicanSocietyUoB/Seminars/_posts/2017-12-07-cristina-villanueva.md

 ---
-title: "Ways that Lesbian and bisexual woman negotiate LGTB NGO's in Mexico"
+title: "Counting to infinity and more in 20 minutes (ish)."
 author: Cristina Villanueva
 header:
   teaser: "https://farm5.staticflickr.com/4076/4940499208_b79b77fb0a_z.jpg"